19balazs86/index/README.md

 [Playing with **Swagger**](https://github.com/19balazs86/PlayingWithSwagger "Playing with Swagger") - Try out the Swagger to generate documentation for Web APIs.

-[Playing with **AggregateException**](https://github.com/19balazs86/PlayingWithAggregateException "Playing with AggregateException") - Try out AggregateException in multithreading application.
+[Playing with **AggregateException**](https://github.com/19balazs86/PlayingWithAggregateException "Playing with AggregateException") - Try out the AggregateException in asynchronous code.